The Ketogenic Diet without a Gallbladder

 Producing adequate stomach acid will support your body’s ability to metabolize fats, absorb essential nutrients, and prevent feelings of discomfort and digestive problems.

 Support stomach acid levels by avoiding water intake within a 30 minute window before and after meals and relaxing to enjoy your meal.
-Higher stress block the secretion of stomach acid, so it is very important to relax the body before meals.
+Higher levels of stress block the secretion of stomach acid, so it is very important to relax the body before meals.
 You may also consider a hydrochloric acid supplement in the form of betaine HCL tablets taken during or immediately following a meal.

 5.)
 Use Digestive Enzymes and Ox Bile: